-Mineable deposits exist in both convenient and inconvenient locations.
-They can be remote or close to human settlements, near water sources and ecologically sensitive regions, and in areas prone to fierce storms or seismic activity.
-The active and sustainable management of these ecosystems and natural resources throughout the mining life cycle will help avoid or mitigate negative impacts and facilitate successful remediation.
-Conversely, a failure to effectively manage these impacts can threaten the continued viability of operations and undermine the relationships between a mining company, affected communities, and all levels of government.
+Mineable mineral deposits exist in both convenient and inconvenient locations.
+They can be remote or close to cities and towns, near water resources and sensitive ecosystems, and areas prone to fierce storms or earthquakes.
+Governments can use environmental management throughout the mining life cycle to avoid or mitigate negative impacts and facilitate successful remediation.
+Conversely, a failure to effectively manage operations can threaten their continued viability and undermine the relationships between a mining company, affected communities, and all levels of government.